theredsix/cerebellum/README.md

 ## Class Abstractions

-Cerebellum AI is built on two main class abstractions: `BrowserAgent` and `ActionPlanner`.
+Cerebellum is built on two main class abstractions: `BrowserAgent` and `ActionPlanner`.

 ### BrowserAgent